 Please refer to The Deterministic Option for more details.

 You may encounter a DataVeil masking error that states that an ambiguous masking of duplicates has been attempted.

 Here is a simple example of one possibility of how this can occur.

 Suppose you create a Number Sequence mask for Col2 (100, 101, 102, 103, 104).

-You also create a User SQL Mask for Col1 to use the masked values from Col2 and you define that duplicates in Col1 are to be maintained.
+You also create a User SQL Mask for Col1, with duplicates synchronized, to use the masked values from Col2.

 If you run this project you will get an error similar to: